 The exhibits showcase items recovered from four different Mayan regions: Puuc, North Peten, Chenes, and Rio Bec.
 The spectacular jade mask from Calakmul is perhaps one of the most spectacular items you can view inside.

 If you have spent a few days in Mexico City and you have visited the CDMX Anthropology Museum, the Mayan Architecture Museum pails in comparison.
-But if you have an interest in Mayan history, it is well worth a visit.
+But if you have an interest in Mayan culture and history, it is well worth a visit.

-Visit the Centro Cultural Casa No 6
+Visit the Centro Cultural Casa No. 6

 On the western side of the zocalo, you will see a traditional vibrant red house that has been transformed into a living museum.
 This is the Centro Cultural Casa No 6.

 Arguably Campeche’s tourism board could have come up with a catchier name.
 However, the house provides an interesting glimpse into what life was like for Campeche nobles back in the 18th century.